 A kitchen island can also help save time in the kitchen.
 As well as offering a place to sit and socialise, an island will reduce kitchen ‘travel’ time, you can do all your prep in one spot and keep everything where you need it.

 The trick to placing the perfect island is to make sure you leave at least 120cm between the island and your counter but nowadays there are endless island possibilities, so you can find one to suit your space.
 The above example is simply a base cabinet, a tabletop and a trestle and fits perfectly in the kitchen.

 2. Space that you can see

 Poor visibility is a common time waster in the kitchen, which is why the ‘open cupboard’ trend is gaining popularity in Aussie kitchens.
 With crockery and utensil designs becoming as pretty as they are practical, why not take down the doors and show them off?

-It’s a clever kitchen solution; not only will open cupboards help create kitchen art, it also means everything you need is right in front of you.
+It’s a clever kitchen solution by Myhomeneedz; not only will open cupboards help create kitchen art, it also means everything you need is right in front of you.